Series: Living as a Church

 Often it’s not possible for us to introduce our friends and colleagues to other church members or to our life in the church.
 Maybe schedules conflict—or they just don’t want to.
 What do we do then?

 Well, people naturally talk about those things that they care about.
-And as Christians, that means a lot of what we’ll want to talk about is this Church.
+And as Christians, that means a lot of what we’ll want to talk about is Jesus and this Church.
 So look for ways to talk about activities or ministries of the church that you’re involved in.
 Or maybe you heard a sermon recently that raised a particular issue that you know a friend or colleague is struggling with, or might be interested in discussing.

 It could be as simple as asking your co-worker on a Monday morning about his or her weekend.
-That’s a great way to get to know more about her.
+That’s a great way to get to know more about them.
 But then, how will they respond?
 By asking about your weekend, right?
 And there, you’ll have an opportunity to talk about your church.
 And when that happens, don’t just say, “I went to church.”
 Talk about what church is like.
 Why do you care about these people so much?
 How do they show that they love you?

 And what makes it such a display of God’s glory is that our unity is not just a unity in anything, but a unity in the Gospel.
 This unity is so powerful, it can only have come by the hand of God.
 And this unity is our responsibility as church members.
 It’s the church together that has been gifted by the Spirit.
 It’s the church together who is called to be completely humble and gentle, keeping the unity of the Spirit through the bond of peace.